-For example, Baxter et al. shows that inulin was able to promote butyrate production in only 63% healthy young adults.
+Despite a long history, the efficacy of using prebiotics to promote SCFAs has not been clearly validated.
+Several independent clinical trials of healthy adults have collectively revealed that the ability of prebiotic fibers to alter SCFAs profiles varies between fibers, SCFAs and human subjects [8-11].
+For example, Baxter et al. shows that resistant starch was able to promote butyrate production in only 63% healthy young adults [9].
 Understanding which particular recipients can benefit from the treatment is critical to ensure that appropriate prebiotics can be offered in a customized and optimal solution.
-There is growing evidence that baseline gut microbiota may be an important contributor to the observed heterogeneity, as the presence and abundance of primary fiber degraders and SCFAs producers prior to treatment may trigger different ecological and metabolic processes that ultimately lead to personalized outcomes.
-While this association is promising, the statistical evidence was obtained mainly by comparing baseline and endpoint measurements in cross-sectional studies.
+There is growing evidence that baseline gut microbiota may be an important contributor to the observed heterogeneity [11, 12], as the presence and abundance of primary fiber degraders and SCFAs producers prior to treatment may trigger different ecological and metabolic processes that ultimately lead to personalized outcomes[13].
+While this association is promising, the statistical evidence was obtained mainly by comparing baseline and endpoint measurements in cross-sectional studies [8-11].
 The dynamic processes that bridge the two research timepoints remain unclear: Do prebiotic fibers induce generalized temporal reponses and how much of the variation in response dynamics is due to variation in baseline microbiota?
-Clearly, baseline differences do not always result in individualized responses; it is therefore important to identify the (latent) responding variables which can predict the individuality based on their initial differences.
-The key responding-bacteria in the baseline community and their ecological interactions may be inferred from time series data with assistances from ecological dynamics models.
+Clearly, baseline differences do not always result in individualized responses [14]; it is therefore important to identify the (latent) responding variables which can predict the individuality based on their initial differences [15].
+The key responding-bacteria in the baseline community and their ecological interactions may be inferred from time series data with assistances from ecological dynamics models[16].
 Generally, understanding the temporal changes in gut microbiome composition and metabolism, as well as identifying responders that empowers prediction of individualized responses, can aid in clinical trial design and move us closer to personalized medicine.

 # Our approach to meet the challenges